jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 < Add some access symbols >

-If you want to access members of a procedure using only one call, you have to explicitly notate the diamond that is the call.
+If you want to access members of a procedure using only one call, you might explicitly notate the diamond that is the call.

 ![](images/Input%20Output%20Parameter%20Passings.071.jpeg)